-At all festivals since 1999, a local Kaurna group (Paitya Dance Group) has done dance/storytelling workshops for children in KidZone.
-At all festivals since 1999, a number of free weekend festival passes have been provided to Kaurna community Elders.
+At all festivals since 1999, a local Kaurna group (Paitya Dance Group, with special guests) has regularly led dance/storytelling workshops for children in KidZone.
+At all festivals since 1999, a number of free weekend festival passes have been provided to community elders.

-In 2003 the Kaurna Welcome - traditionally one or two Elders doing a bilingual welcome - was lengthened into a 10minute performance with six performers.
+In 2003 the Kaurna (bilingual) Welcome - was lengthened into a 10minute performance with six performers.
 In 2004 this grew to a 20minute performance featuring nine performers.
 The 2005 program included a 'wodoli knowledge house' hosted by young people and Elders from the Kaurna community, featuring workshops in fire-making, string-making and the like.